pcengines/apu2-documentation/docs/supported_coreboot_build.md

 Intro
 -----
 * Tested on Ubuntu 16.04 LTS
-* CPU with 4 threads is usaded in instruction as an example
+* CPU with 4 threads is used in instruction as an example
-* Example IP address of PC Engines platform is `192.168.0.102`
+* Example `PLATFORM_IP` of PC Engines platform is `192.168.0.102`
 * Git is required (type `sudo apt-get install git -y` to install git)

 Coreboot ROM building process